-3.22 Competency of personnel
+3.173.22 Competency of personnel

-- (1) The operator must identify the skills or competencies for the key tasks set out in the RMP. - (2) The operator must ensure personnel performing key tasks (including process control, monitoring, corrective action, operator verification, etc.) have the following competencies: - a) knowledge and skill in executing the particular task; and - b) an overall understanding of the area they are working in. - (3) An operator's RMP must specify where appropriate, the following: - a) persons responsible for the ante-mortem or post-mortem examination of farmed animals and wild mammals for processing for animal consumption must have attained the qualifications outlined in Schedule 2 Competency Specifications for ante-mortem and post-mortem examiners of farmed animals and wild mammals for animal consumption; - b) suppliers of killed wild mammals must: - have attained the qualifications outlines in Schedule 2 Competency Specifications for approved suppliers; and - ii) be assessed by the operator as competent in the requirements set out in this notice for the supply of these animals; and - iii) be listed in the RMP as being an approved supplier. - c) for persons responsible for the supervision of thermal processing operations for low-acid commercially sterilised products to meet the competency specifications set out in Schedule 2

-- Competency Specifications for supervisors of thermal processing of low-acid commercially sterilised product; and - d) in the case of rendering medium risk raw material; for any process description, as it relates to sterilisation, to be confirmed as valid by a competent person specified in Schedule 2 Competency Specifications for competent person for rendering or a suitably skilled person with appropriate expertise in this area.
+- (1) The operator must identify the skills or competencies for the key tasks set out in the RMP. - (2) The operator must ensure personnel performing key tasks (including process control, monitoring, corrective action, operator verification, etc.) have the following competencies: - e)a) knowledge and skill in executing the particular task; and - b) an overall understanding of the area they are working in. - (2)(3) An animal product operator's risk management programme RMP must specify where appropriate (having regard to the nature of the risk management programme RMP operations), for the following: - a) persons responsible for the ante-mortem or post-mortem examination of farmed animals and wild mammals (including cattle, bobby calves, horses, hinnies, sheep, goats, deer and pigs) for processing for animal consumption petfood must have attained the qualifications outlined in Schedule 2 Competency Specifications for ante-mortem and post-mortem examiners of farmed animals and wild mammals for animal consumption Petfood; - a) for evidence to be obtained that the post-mortem examination of killed wild rabbits, hares, wallabies, possums, goats and deer being processed for petfood is conducted by persons familiar with identifying normal tissue for these species; - b) for suppliers of killed wild mammalsrabbits, hares, wallabies, possums, goats and deer must: - have attained the qualifications outlines in Schedule 2 Competency Specifications for approved suppliers; and - to be assessed by the animal product operator as competent in the requirements set out in this notice for the supply of these animals; and - i)iii) to be listed in the risk management programmeRMP as being an approved supplier. - b)c) for persons responsible for the supervision of thermal processing operations for low-acid commercially sterilised canned products to be required to meet the competency specifications set out in Schedule 2 Competency Specifications for supervisors of thermal processing of low-acid commercially sterilisedcanned product; and - e)d) in the case of rendering medium risk raw material; for any process description, as it relates to sterilisation, to be confirmed as valid by a suitably competent person specified in Schedule 2 Competency Specifications for competent person for rendering or a suitably skilled person with appropriate expertise in this area.

-Persons responsible for the ante-mortem or post-mortem examination of farmed poultry for processing for animal consumption should have attained the qualifications outlined in latest version of Animal Product (Specifications for the Ante-mortem and Post-mortem Examination of Poultry Intended for Human or Animal Consumption) Notice 2005.
+Persons responsible for the ante-mortem or post-mortem examination of farmed poultry for processing for animal consumption must have attained the qualifications outlined in latest version of Animal Product (Specifications for the Ante-mortem and Post-mortem Examination of Poultry Intended for Human or Animal Consumption) Notice 2005.

-- (4) The operator must ensure that thermal processes for low-acid commercially sterilised products: - a) are developed under the supervision of a person who meets the competency specification set out in Schedule 2 Competency Specifications for qualified person for thermal processing; and - b) have the final process schedule checked and signed off by a qualified cannery person who is independent of the development process.
+- The animal product operator must ensure that thermal processes for low-acid commercially sterilised canned products: - a) -are developed under the supervision of a person who meets the competency specification set out in Schedule 2 Competency Specifications for a qualified cannery person for (thermal processing); and - b) -have t The final process schedule must also be checked and signed off by a qualified cannery person who is independent of the development process. - (4) The animal product operator must ensure that their approved suppliers have attained the qualifications outlined in Schedule 2 Competency Specifications for approved suppliers.

-3.23 Skills maintenance of personnel and supervision
+3.183.23 Skills maintenance of personnel and supervision